Use 'Enter' for

 The final size of a 'neutral' particle has a slightly larger outer torus than inner torus

-Causing a 'neutral' particle to not quite have balanced amounts of positive and negative electric charge
+Causing a 'neutral' particle to not quite have equal amounts of positive and negative electric charge

 The overall positive naked charge of a proton